 Running tab of macro indicators: 13 out of 20

-For the business of chemistry, the indicators still bring to mind a red banner for basic and specialty chemicals.
+For the business of chemistry, the indicators still bring to mind a green banner for basic and specialty chemicals.

 ACC members can access additional data, economic analyses, presentations, outlooks, and weekly economic updates through MemberExchange.